EugeneEl/eugeneel.atricles/_posts/2017-08-24-Easy-localization.md

 When you need to localize such UI elements as UIBarButtonItem instead of magic numbers or manual text size calculation rely on UIView intristic content size property.
 You can read more about it in my previous [post](https://eugenegoloboyar.github.io/2017/04/17/UI-tips-and-hacks)

-## 7. Create shared Google table for localization
+## 7. Create shared Google sheet for localization
 Working on different big projects with localization I found out that copy-pasting localization changes is time consuming.
 Even more irritating is to check old/new version and fix such annoying bugs as broken characters encoding.

-So firstly you can create shared Google doc table with all translations.
+So firstly you can create shared Google sheet with all translations.
 To do this in automatic way there is a pretty tool [Babelish](https://github.com/netbe/Babelish) which can convert iOS localizable strings to *.csv.

 After installing Babelish tool *cd /your_localizable_string_file_location* and run this command: